elastic/ecs/USAGE.md

 * The targeted field sets are declared underneath `fields` by their top-level name (e.g. `base`, `agent`, etc.)
 * Underneath each field set, all sub-fields can be captured using a wildcard syntax: `fields: "*"`
 * Individual leafs fields can also be targeted: `@timestamp: {}`
+* For special cases, the `docs_only: True` attribute will add a field into `./docs` but not add into any other generated artifact.
+The only current use case for this feature is to document fields only populated in reused field sets.

 Reviewing the above example, the generator using subset will output artifacts containing: